osroflo/preferences/README.md

 This folder contains my personal composer management script to install the most common dependencies in my projects.

 ### Code editor
-This flder contains the most common settings for my personale preferences.
+This folder contains the most common settings for my personale preferences.
 For example, sublime text.